China proper

+The term was first used by the Europeans during the 17th century to distinguish the historical "Han lands" (漢地, i.e. regions long dominated by the majority Han Chinese population) from "frontier" regions of China where Han populations intermix with other indigenous ethnicities (e.g. Turkic peoples such as Uyghurs, Kazakhs and Uzbeks, Mongolic peoples, and Tibeto-Burmese peoples such as Tibetans, Yi and Bai) and newer foreign immigrants (e.g. Slavic colonists such as Russians and Ukrainian Cossacks), sometimes known as "Outer China".
+There was no direct translation for "China proper" in the Chinese language at the time due to differences in terminology used by the Qing regime to refer to the regions.

+Etymology

 According to Harry Harding, the concept can date back to 1827.
 But as early as in 1795, William Winterbotham adopted this concept in his book.
 When describing the Chinese Empire under the Qing dynasty, Winterbotham divided it into three parts: China proper, Chinese Tartary, and the states tributary to China.
 He adopted the opinions of Du Halde and Grosier and suspected that the name of "China" came from Qin dynasty.
 He then said: "China, properly so called,... comprehends from north to south eighteen degrees; its extent from east to west being somewhat less..."